Cynthetic13/Pot-Generator/README.md

 This will dynamically generate a pot using these values for 3D printing, which is displayed on the right hand side of the screen.

-After clicking export, this will generate a '.obj' fTodoile as a plain text model to be used with 3D software, and an '.stl' file to be used for 3D printing.
+After clicking export, this will generate a '.obj' file as a plain text model to be used with 3D software, and an '.stl' file to be used for 3D printing.

 ## Tech Specs
 - C++ 26